-Phuket is one of those tropical islands where you can do nothing at all or enjoy an amazing choice of activities…
+Phuket is one of those tropical islands where you can do nothing at all or enjoy a great choice of activities…

 Just 100km north of Phuket, in the Andaman Sea, lies the Similans and Surins with some of the best diving and snorkeling in the world.
 Visibility is often 30m with an abundance of marine life, from rays, sharks and sea turtles to colourful fish as well as intact soft and hard coral formations.

 Surfing – The south end of Kata beach offers the best surfing in Phuket.
 Closer to shore the waves are perfect for beginners.
 Boards are available for rent and beginners can get some tips from the local surf school.

 Beach soccer – There’s usually a free-to-join game around 4:30pm at the south end of Kata beach.

 Beach volleyball – Usually around 4:30pm at the nets halfway along the beach.

 Jogging – Kata beach provides a stunning setting for a leisurely jog, particularly at sunset.

 Hiking – Experience the wild side of Phuket’s interior with a guided trek through the rainforest of the Khao Phra Thaew National Park.